osalvador/ReplicaDB/.github/instructions/project-functional.instructions.md

 - Keep credentials in environment-expanded configuration and avoid exposing them in command history, logs, telemetry, tests, or generated documentation.
 - Preserve `ToolOptions` defaults and the options-file-to-command-line precedence when adding configuration.
 - Treat user-supplied table names, column expressions, filters, queries, and connection parameters as untrusted input at the manager boundary.
+- Store only `${env:VARIABLE}` credential references in managed job definitions and reject embedded credentials in connection strings.
+- Keep backend authorization authoritative for job ACLs; frontend visibility is not a security boundary.

 ## Anti-Patterns
 - Do not claim universal support from a single database test or manager implementation.
 - Do not make a Java-version change in only one of Maven, CI, launchers, container images, or written requirements.
 - Do not add application code while regenerating AI context or project instructions.

+## Baseline Check
+No shared baseline instruction files were found in this repository.
+These rules remain project-specific and were derived from the current codebase.